Item 8: Familiarize yourself with reference and pointer types

 }

-The standard library's container types have more realistic uses of Borrow; for example, HashMap::get uses Borrow to allow convenient retrieval of entries whether keyed by value or by reference.
+The standard library's container types have more realistic uses of Borrow.
+For example, HashMap::get uses Borrow to allow convenient retrieval of entries whether keyed by value or by reference.

 The ToOwned trait builds on the Borrow trait, adding a to_owned() method that produces a new owned item of the underlying type.
 This is a generalization of the Clone trait: where Clone specifically requires a Rust reference &T, ToOwned instead copes with things that implement Borrow.